I love how many resources and case studies on marketing tactics and strategies are available today. They’re both inspirational and helpful.

 1. Know your vision

 First things first.
 In order to build and manage an online reputation, you should know who your collective brand is.
-At this point, you likely already have the essentials: A name, a logo, website, and hopefully, most importantly, a mission.
+At this point, you likely already have the essentials: A name, a logo, a website, and hopefully, most importantly, a mission.

 It’s time to decide what you want your brand image to really be.
 What do you want your audience members to feel when they see your name, logo, or anything that you publish or post?